Jackson, Tennessee: 20th century

 In 1915, Jackson was one of several cities in the state to adopt a commission form of government, changing its electoral scheme to at-large voting citywide for three designated positions: a mayor and two commissioners.
 This resulted in a government dominated by the majority, with no representatives elected from minority populations.
 (Other cities to make this change included Clarksville, Chattanooga, Knoxville and Nashville.)
 Although the state in 1913 enacted a law enabling cities to adopt the commission form of government independently, Jackson was chartered by the state for this change.
 The commissioners each were allocated specific responsibilities, for instance, for the school system and city departments.

 In the late 19th century, the state of Tennessee had already adopted residency requirements, voting process, and poll taxes that sharply reduced the ability of African Americans to register and vote.
 The City Charter was amended to include run-off elections within two weeks in cases of one candidate not receiving a majority of votes.
 This created an extra burden on campaigns by less wealthy candidates.
 In Jackson, the total effect of these changes to the city electoral system was to reduce the ability of African Americans in the 20th century to elect candidates of their choice and to participate in the political system.

-In 1977, the former company town of Bemis just south of Jackson was annexed by the city of Jackson.
+In 1977, the former company town of Bemis just south of Jackson, was annexed by the city of Jackson.

-In 1977 three city residents filed suit against the city in US District Court, in Buchanan v.
+In 1977, three city residents filed suit against the city in US District Court, in Buchanan v.
 City of Jackson (1988), (683 F.Supp.
 1515), challenging the structure and electoral system of the city government because the at-large voting had diluted the voting power of the city's significant minority of African-American residents.
-(According to the 1980 Census, the city population was 49,074, of which 16,847, or 34.3%, were black.)
+(According to the 1980 Census, the city population was 49,074, of whom 16,847, or 34.3%, were black.)
 Since 1915, no black person had ever been elected to, or served on, the Board of Commissioners.
-The court found this commission electoral system was found to be discriminatory in effect.
+The court found this commission electoral system to be discriminatory in effect.
 Over the decades, the African-American minority was effectively closed out of city government.
-The case was appealed and affirmed; the defendants ultimately proposed a new system approved in 1988 by the court.
+The case was appealed and affirmed; the defendants ultimately proposed a new system, approved in 1988 by the court.
 By a new city charter, in 1989 the city created a Board of Commission based on nine single-member districts for broader representation.
 The mayor is elected at-large.